 - Avoid having sugary drinks (such as fizzy drinks or sweet tea) and sugary foods too often – try to keep them to meal times.

-- If you're hungry between meals, snack on foods such as vegetables, fresh fruit or plain yoghurt, and avoid sugary or acidic foods (find more healthy snack ideas).
+- If you're hungry between meals, snack on foods such as vegetables, fresh fruit or plain yoghurt, and avoid sugary or acidic foods.

 - Avoid mouthwashes that contain alcohol.

 - Stop smoking, as it can make gum disease worse.

 If you have morning sickness (nausea and vomiting), rinse your mouth with plain water after each time you are sick.
 This will help prevent the acid in your vomit from damaging your teeth.

 Do not brush your teeth straight away as they will be softened by the acid from your stomach.
 Wait about an hour before brushing.

 Find out more about the symptoms of gum disease.